alexhroom/rshift/README.md

   ``l`` - the cut-off length of a regime; affects sensitivity (see Rodionov, 2004)
   ``prob`` - the p-value for significance of a regime shift.
 Defaults to p = 0.05
   ``startrow`` - the row from which the algorithm starts - use if you want to ignore some rows.
 Defaults to 1
-  Result produced: a 2-column dataframe, with columns time (the time unit from the dataset for each regime shift) and ``RSI``, the regime shift index for each shift.
+  ``merge`` - changes the result to be either a regime-shift only table (if FALSE), or an addition to the original table (if TRUE); see below:
-  NB: col and time must both be in quotes.
+  Result produced: if merge = FALSE (default), produces a 2-column table of time (the time value for each regime shift) and RSI (the RSI for each regime shift).
+If merge = TRUE, returns the original dataset with an extra RSI column, giving the RSI for each year - 0 for non-shift years.

   ---